Gerosullivan/Pangur/context/spec.md

     3. Remaining cats sorted by lowest current hearts, then left->right.
   - Each point of mouse attack deals 1 heart damage.
 Cats reaching 0 hearts are removed immediately.
   - Cats cannot be stunned.
+- **Attack Presentation Stepper**
+  - When this phase begins, freeze the board state and show a stepper UI with `Next` control.
+  - Initial frame highlights the active mouse and its target cat before damage is applied.
+  - Pressing `Next` resolves one attack point, updates hearts, and logs the damage; subsequent presses cycle to the next remaining attack point or next mouse.
+  - Continue stepping until all resident mouse attacks are resolved; this sequencing doubles as deterministic playback for automated test harnesses.
 - **Eat Sub-phase**
   - Resolve only for mice not stunned and still alive.
   - Base `1/1` mice consume 1 grain; immediately transform into `2/2`.
   - Grain-fed `2/2` mice consume 2 grain (stay `2/2`).
   - If grain is reduced to 0 during this phase, trigger the loss condition immediately.
+- **Eat Presentation Stepper**
+  - After the attack sub-phase concludes, present a summary frame showing all surviving mice preparing to eat.
+  - Each `Next` press resolves one batch of eating actions: decrease grain, show consumption FX, then update upgraded mice stats (e.g., reveal `2/2`).
+  - Final frame confirms the updated board state before moving on.

 ## 7. Incoming Wave Phase